StackExchange/dnscontrol/documentation/language-reference/domain-modifiers/CAA.md

   "modifiers...": RecordModifier[]
 ---

-`CAA()` adds a CAA record to a domain.
+`CAA` adds a [Certification Authority Authorization record](https://www.rfc-editor.org/rfc/rfc8659) to a domain.
 The name should be the relative label for the record.
 Use `@` for the domain apex.

 Tag can be one of
 1. `"issue"`